ALTERNATIVE-EU/alternative.github.io/docs/docs/jupyter.md

 ## Environments

-Every JupyterLab server is being spawned with two environments from the start - default python environment and an additional <a href="https://conda.io/projects/conda/en/latest/user-guide/index.html" target="_blank">conda</a> environment.
+Every JupyterHub server is being spawned with two environments from the start - default python environment and an additional <a href="https://conda.io/projects/conda/en/latest/user-guide/index.html" target="_blank">conda</a> environment.
 On `Launcher` tab under `Notebook` or `Console` you can choose which environment to use.
 You can also use the `Terminal`:

 ### Python Virtual Environments